MoatLab/FEMU/README.md

 ```
 @InProceedings{Li+18-FEMU,
 Author = {Huaicheng Li and Mingzhe Hao and Michael Hao Tong
-and Swaminathan Sundararaman and Matias Bjørling and Haryadi S. Gunawi},
+and Swaminathan Sundararaman and Matias Bj{\o}rling and Haryadi S. Gunawi},
 Title = "The CASE of FEMU: Cheap, Accurate, Scalable and Extensible Flash Emulator",
 Booktitle =  {Proceedings of 16th USENIX Conference on File and Storage Technologies (FAST)},
 Address = {Oakland, CA},